 You may be applying for a school place outside of the usual time of entry.
 This might be because you have moved house, because your child is unhappy at their current school or because they have been excluded.

-- Application form for an in-year secondary school transfer Application form for an in-year secondary school transfer 163kb
+- Application form for an in-year school transfer Application form for an in-year school transfer 200kb

 An offer will be made at one school based on the admissions criteria of the school and, as far as possible, your preferences.
-Where it is not possible to offer a place at one of your preferred schools, and you live in Wiltshire, one will be allocated by Wiltshire Council.
+Where it is not possible to offer a place at one of your preferred schools, and you live in Wiltshire, a place will be allocated by the school admissions team.
 If you cannot get a place for your child in your preferred school, you will need to go through the appeals procedure.

 Foundation and voluntary aided schools and academies look after their own waiting lists.
 If you have been refused a place at this type of school you should contact them directly.